-EXIM appears to have succesfully operated within these constraints and has returned an average annual profit of \$50 million to the US government in our sample period.
+EXIM appears to have successfully operated within these constraints and has returned an average annual profit of \$50 million to the US government in our sample period.

-• Strict balance sheet cap: Unlike a regular bank, EXIM cannot accumulate its profits in reserves to expand its activity over time.
+• Fixed lending capacity: Unlike a regular bank, EXIM cannot accumulate its profits in reserves to expand its activity over time.
 Every year, it submits justifications for its budget, which must be approved by the President and Congress.
 Its budget allocation, which is held in an account at the Treasury, finances the subsequent year's activity.
-This political process means that EXIM operates with an extreme form of "balance sheet constraints" in which the annual budget reflects the budgeting process rather than investment opportunities.
+This political process means that EXIM operates with an extreme form of "balance sheet constraints" that reflects the budgeting process rather than investment opportunities.